longnguyen0102/Uncover-more-information-of-products-and-payments-in-a-Fintech-company--Python/README.md

 </details>

-➡️ Data table df_payment_report has 5 columns and 919 records, all of them are in correct data types:
+➡️ Data in table df_payment_report has 5 columns and 919 records, all of them are in correct data types.
+The table has 0% of missing values and 0% of duplicated values.
-- report_month (object): records in "YYYY-MM" format.
-- payment_group (object): only 2 values "payment" or "refund".
-- prodruct_id (int64): identify products with numerical values.
-- source_id (int64): identify for payment source.
-- volume (int64): represent transaction volume.

-➡️ The table has 0% of missing values and 0% of duplicated values.
 No actions needed.

 <details>
-  <summary>💾 Dataframe df_product: </summary>
+  <summary>💾 Explore data in table df_product: </summary>

   #### Understand about data type / data value:
   ```python